-The Day I Stopped Being Pretty, chronicles the life of a young, black gay male who awakes and finds himself in the emergency room after a failed suicide attempt.
-After regaining consciousness, he begins to reflect on the events of his life that led him to attempting to take his life.
-His story is told in gritty and raw flashback, focusing on the men who shaped him into the man he has become, beginning with the first man he ever loved, his father.
+The Day I Stopped Being Pretty, chronicles the life of a young, black, gay male who awakes and finds himself in the emergency room after a failed suicide attempt, reflecting on the men who shaped him into the person he has become.

-His story addresses, the discovery of his burgeoning sexuality, his life filled with low-self esteem, which leads him to seek love in the arms of many to compensate for the love he never received from his father.
-During the course of his life, we see his battle with substance abuse, physical abuse and sexual activities that lead to his eventual HIV diagnosis.
+After waking up after failed suicide attempt, a young, black, gay man begins to reflect on the vent of his life that led to this moment.
+His story addresses the discovery of his burgeoning sexuality and his life filled with low self-esteem, leading him to seek love in the arms of many to compensate for the love he never received from his father.
+During the course of his life, we see his battle with substance abuse, physical abuse, and sexual activities that lead to his eventual HIV diagnosis.

-After he shares the path that led him to his own self-destruction, he realizes in the face of death, the love that he has sought in many others, has always been in the one place he never looked, within himself.
+After he shares the path that led him to his own self-destruction, he realizes the love that he has sought in many others, has always been in the one place he never looked: within himself.

-This raw and gritty story spans twenty-seven years of the lead character, as he faces racism, homophobia, rape and coping with being HIV positive.
-It is a story that shows the face of growing up black, living gay and loving positive.
-The Day I Stopped Being Pretty is one that shows triumph over adversity and the ability to find the love we all search for, self love.
+This raw and gritty story spans twenty-seven year of the lead character’s life, as he faces racism, homophobia, rape, and coping with being HIV positive.
+It is a story that shows the face of growing up black, living gay, and staying positive.
+The Day I Stopped Being Pretty is one that shows triumph over adversity and the ability to find the love we all search for: self-love.

 Get our latest book recommendations, author news, and competitions right to your inbox.